 MEET STEPH EDUSEI - A NEW VIEW

-Coach, entrepreneur, mother and survivor are all words which could be used to describe the woman that is Steph Edusei.
-Her story is really quite extraordinary, from early aspirations to sing, dance and act to 18+ years working as a leader for one of the most pressurised corporations in the UK, eventually leading to stress related illness, imposter syndrome and a brain haemorrhage she’s still standing and with a head full of knowledge and a firm mission to lead female entrepreneurs to take back control, get balance in their lives and still be a highly effective leaders through her SHINE programme.
+Coach, entrepreneur, mother and survivor are all words that could be used to describe the woman that is Steph Edusei.
+Her story is really quite extraordinary, from early aspirations to sing, dance and act to 18+ years working as a leader for one of the most pressurised corporations in the UK, eventually leading to stress-related illness, imposter syndrome and a brain haemorrhage she’s still standing and with a head full of knowledge and a firm mission to lead female entrepreneurs to take back control, get balance in their lives and still be highly effective leaders through her SHINE programme.
 It’s safe to say that Steph Edusei is one amazing lady…

 Where to begin?
-I was born and bred in the Newcastle upon Tyne in the North East of England.
+I was born and bred in Newcastle upon Tyne in the North East of England.
 My mother is from just outside Newcastle and my father from Ghana in West Africa and whilst I had a very happy and stable childhood being both black and mixed-race singled out my siblings and me in a predominantly white area.
 We were just different from most of the people around us.

 I always loved dancing, singing and acting and this became the thing I wanted to do as a career but, in my early teens, self-doubt started to creep in.
 I went to university to study performance art, not the right course choice for me, but by the age of 20 had decided that this wasn’t for me, that I wasn’t tall enough, skinny enough or pretty enough to make it as a performer and I dropped out.
 I felt like I was a huge disappointment to my parents.
 My father had wanted me to be a doctor or a lawyer and now I was a university drop out.